 You’ll be joining people like Andrew and Lorri from Connecticut who have made the decision to include SPNI in their will.

-The driving motivation was to ensure critical support for an organization that they trust to have an impact for the benefit of all mankind.
+Their driving motivation was to ensure critical support for an organization that they trust to have an impact that will benefit all mankind.

 Their legacy gift to SPNI will ensure that the Land of Israel is protected and respected; for the benefit of all its inhabitants, human, animal and plant.